triangledirt/books/RAPE!.md

 "No. Keep telling me what you want to do to me."

 So I dids.
-I be thinkin' this bitch be beat or somethin' as a little kid and she likes to be punished by like havin' sex with her aggressor---somethin' like that.
+I be thinkin' this bitch be beat or somethin' as a little kid and she likes to be punished by like havin' sex with her aggressor—somethin' like that.
 So I be's tellin' her about these complex fantasies I be havin' where Laely be fuckin' me on the hood of a car while we be drivin' down the highway and shit, and all Laely be sayin' is "That's nice." and "Alright." and all this supple-ass feminine responsiveness rhetoric.
 And I be like: this is one supple-ass bitch!
 She be lettin' me back inside she panties real soon!

 Then Laely stop walking.